raz0red/wii7800/README.md

 However, there is typically a dump of the cartridge that does work.
 This page contains a list of compatible ROMs by "hash code".

-Turn on debug information (via the advanced menu) to display the "hash code" for ROMs when they are loaded.

 ## Controls

     Wii7800 menu: